 Associate Professors: Matthew Garrett, English; Indira Karamcheti; J. Kehaulani Kauanui, Anthropology, Chair; Margot Weiss, Anthropology

-Assistant Professors: Megan Glick; Amy Tang, English
+Assistant Professors: Megan Glick; Laura Grappo; Amy Tang, English

 Alongside its interdisciplinary emphasis, American Studies at Wesleyan stresses a comparative approach to the study of the United States.
 Such prominent features of U.S. cultural development as colonization, slavery, immigration, imperialism, capitalism, mass culture, gender and sexuality, race and ethnicity, political culture, the importance of modern social and political identities, and state development are juxtaposed to similar processes and phenomena in a variety of nations in the Americas.
-By studying cultural phenomena across national boundaries, American Studies majors develop a rich understanding of the complex histories that have resulted from the conflict and confluence of European, indigenous, African, and Asian cultures throughout the Western Hemisphere and the Pacific.
+By studying cultural phenomena across national boundaries, American Studies majors develop a rich understanding of the complex histories that have resulted from the conflict and confluence of European, Indigenous, African, and Asian cultures throughout the Western Hemisphere and the Pacific.